-Three years ago I fell in love on a beautiful island in the Mediterranean.
+Six years ago I fell in love on a beautiful island in the Mediterranean.
 The 2013 R56 JCW GP carved the mountain corners of Mallorca like it was designed for them.
-I’ve driven a lot of MINIs since then and none has ever come close to that level of precision or feedback on any road.
+Since then I’ve driven a lot of quick MINIs on the road and track.
+But nothing yet has come close to what the 2013 R56 JCW GP delivered.

 Those are the type of drives that linger with you.
 Which is why the R56 GP came to mind when a reader wrote in asking about the best place to find a well specced R56 JCW.
 After some conversation it was clear that he didn’t need rear seats and wanted something seriously sporty.
 My recommendation was obvious – find a GP.
 More specifically a 2013 R56 GP.